mmd-nemati/backend-Training/README.md

 # backend-Training
-This repo contains weekly tasks of the backend course of UT SoC 2022.
+This repo contains training project of the backend course of UT SoC 2022.
+It is somehow a social media's API.

+Implemented in NodeJS, using Express framework and MongoDB for database.